| Home

 Case studies have also been done on "astrological twins."

-Astrological twins are those folks (although not related) who have
+Astrological twins are those folks (although not related) that

-almost identical birth charts.
-Many interesting parallels and similarities
+have almost identical birth charts.
+Many interesting parallels

 <<